 Clothing in Packing List for India

 There are so many stories about dressing in India.
-I agree we are conservative country.
+I agree we are a conservative country.
 If you are wearing cleavage showing top or short length dresses then you will definitely get extra stares.
 This is also applicable for Indian women.

 Without sleeve tops or dresses are ok, if you are not showing cleavage.
 The mid-calf length dresses and pants are also ok.